alina-khan-1/Data-Analysis-python/README.md

 - How can these insights improve customer experience and revenue?

 ## Process
-The analysis was conducted in Jupyter Notebook using Python libraries: Pandas, NumPy, Matplotlib, and Seaborn.
-Below is the step-by-step process:
+The analysis was conducted in Visual Studio Code using Python libraries: Pandas, NumPy, Matplotlib, and Seaborn.
+Below is the step-by-step process

 **1. Environment Setup:**
+- Installed Python and Anaconda to enable Jupyter support.
-- Installed Python and required libraries (pip install pandas numpy matplotlib seaborn).
+- Installed required libraries (pip install pandas numpy matplotlib seaborn).
-- Launched Jupyter Notebook for interactive coding.
+- Configured Visual Studio Code with the Jupyter extension for interactive coding.

 **2. Data Loading:**
 - Loaded the CSV file into a Pandas DataFrame using pd.read_csv() with proper encoding (encoding='unicode_escape').